Therapy room at Lighthouse Autism Center with toys on a table with blue chairs and book shelves above

 Drawing and Coloring

-Drawing helps children with autism develop fine motor skills, work through emotions and experiment with colors, textures, and shapes.
+Drawing helps autistic children develop fine motor skills, work through emotions, and experiment with colors, textures, and shapes.
 Provide crayons, paints, and pencils, and let them color a picture or create their own design on a blank canvas.

 Story time

-Story time is another favorite at our centers.
+Storytime is another favorite at our centers.
 Books are a great resource to work on various skills.
 Ask kids questions as you read.
-For example, if you were reading Cinderella you could ask, how would it feel to be the main character?
-What are some ways her stepsisters can show her kindness?
-If you were reading Aladdin, you could ask, if you had a magic carpet, where would you go?
-This helps children with autism learn empathy and helps them with perspective taking.
+For example, if you were reading “Cinderella,” you could ask things like “can you find Cinderella?
+Or what color is her dress?”
+This helps autistic children learn empathy and helps them with perspective-taking.

 Together, we can unlock your child’s potential